 “In addition to Pro-Link’s efforts to promote Green cleaning, we are also trying to reduce our company’s overall environmental footprint,” says Mike Nelson, vice president of marketing for Pro-Link.
 “Our [office’s] use of wind power instead of electricity from conventional sources is similar to planting 284 mature trees or not driving 64,026 miles.”

-, there are two main markets purchasing RECs for wind power and similar renewable energy sources.
-These markets are: United States
+In the United States, there are two main markets purchasing RECs for wind power and similar renewable energy sources.
+These markets are:

 · Compliance markets, such as government offices, which are required to derive a certain percentage of their electricity from RECs.